The ABC’s of SURFING (Surfing 101)

 - Take a tip from the dolphins: If you’re bodysurfing or bodyboarding out past waist deep water, WEAR SWIM FINS.
 Every good waterman will tell you this – fins make a tremendous difference.

-- Stingrays: Whenever you walk on a sandy bottom, it’s a good habit to shuffle/slide your feet.
-Not only does this scare the rays, but it also gives you ‘bottom radar’ for holes and rocks.
-Stingrays prefer sand bottoms with warm, calm water, but can be present year round.
+- Stingrays: The best protection against stingrays is letting them know you are there.
+This means shuffle your feet, stomp on the bottom to ‘claim your turf’, and even slapping your board on the water as you enter the waves.
+This helps to scare them away.
+(They never liked you anyway : ) Our favorite dance, the Stingray Shuffle, helps to scare the rays, but it also gives you ‘bottom radar’ for holes and rocks.
+Stingrays prefer silty sand bottoms with warm, calm water, but can be present year round.
 Get in the habit of always doing the “stingray shuffle”.